-Disclaimer: Travel rules and official government instructions are changing rapidly during the pandemic times and this article might NOT be up to date within a matter of hours.
-Therefore, you should always double-check the information with local authorities or your embassy in a given destination.
-Traveling Lifestyle does not take any responsibility for your decision to travel during pandemic.
+Disclaimer: Travel restrictions and governmental regulations can change rapidly and the information below might be outdated within a few hours.
+Therefore, double-check all information with your embassy or on official websites.
+Traveling Lifestyle does not take any responsibility for your decision to travel.

-November 30 – COVID-19 situation in the Philippines
+Update – November 30 – COVID-19 situation in the Philippines

 As can be seen from the data, the Philippines has had a much higher number of cases than most of the rest of Southeast Asia.